pingcap/tispark/docs/query_execution_plan_in_TiSpark.md

 TiSpark aggregates the data or calculation results scanned from TiKV/TiFlash.
 The data aggregation operators can be divided into the following categories:

-- **`TableReader`**: Aggregates the data obtained by the underlying operator `TableRangeScan` in TiKV.
+- **`TableReader`**: Aggregates the data obtained by the underlying operator `TableRangeScan` in TiKV/TiFlash.
-- **`IndexReader`**: Aggregates the data obtained by the underlying operator `IndexRangeScan` in TiKV.
+- **`IndexReader`**: Aggregates the data obtained by the underlying operator `IndexRangeScan` in TiKV/TiFlash.
-- **`IndexLookUp`**: First aggregates the RowIDs (in TiKV) scanned by the first scan in the index.
-Then at the second scan in the table, accurately reads the data from TiKV based on these RowIDs.
+- **`IndexLookUp`**: First aggregates the RowIDs (in TiKV/TiFlash) scanned by the first scan in the index.
+Then at the second scan in the table, accurately reads the data from TiKV/TiFlash based on these RowIDs.
 At the first scan in the index, there is `IndexRangeScan` operator; at the second scan in the table, there is the `TableRowIDScan` operator.

 ### `Range`&`RangeFilter`